Electric Daisy Carnival: 2010–2019

 In 2012, the three-day EDC in Vegas (June 8–10) saw attendance increase by 30%, to a total of 320,000 attendees.
 A 31-year-old male from Florida died after being struck by a truck as he left EDC at the Las Vegas Motor Speedway on June 11.
 Friends reported that he had been drinking and smoking.
 The second night had to shut down early at 1 a.m. due to high winds, of up to 30 MPH that started around 8 p.m.
 90,000 fans were directed to the speedway's bleachers.
 DJs Markus Schulz and Steve Aoki, who were both scheduled to play that night, performed impromptu sets on the Insomniac Wide Awake art car, a much smaller, mobile stage, for a short period, before officials ordered it to close as potentially dangerous winds were expected until 5 a.m.
 In order to make up for the cancellation, Insomniac allowed those with Saturday passes to return on Sunday.
 EDC Orlando was held at Tinker Field on November 9–10.
 This coincided with the annual Dayglow event in Fort Lauderdale, Florida, called "Dancegiving" held the weekend after Thanksgiving.
 EDC New York was held May 18–20 at the MetLife Stadium at the Meadowlands Sports Complex in East Rutherford, New Jersey.
 Although the venue was located in New Jersey, the festival was coined Electric Daisy Carnival New York due to the proximity to New York City.
 The event drew 45,000 attendees per day.

 In 2013, EDC Las Vegas was held June 21–23.
 EDC was held in London for the first time, along with events in Chicago, New York, San Juan, Puerto Rico, and Orlando, Florida.

 In 2014, EDC was held at the Las Vegas Motor Speedway on June 20–22, 2014.
 Insomniac Events announced that all 345,000 tickets to the three-day festival had been sold by June 18, 2014.
 At the conclusion of the 2014 event, the massive three-day festival drew in roughly 134,000 per day.
 The setup at the event also led Insomniac to set the record for the largest structural stage in North America.
 EDC events were also held in Milton Keynes, England, San Juan, Orlando, Florida, and New York.
-The first EDC Mexico was held on March 15–16, 2014.
+The first EDC Mexico was held March 15–16, 2014.
 A documentary film called Under the Electric Sky about the festival premiered at the 2014 Sundance Film Festival.